ONEOKCAT/Vehicle_Notes/01_Vehicle_Network/02_Ethernet/02_SOME_IP/Autosar_SOME_IP.md

 >
 >&#8194;&#8195;If a subscription was already valid and is updated by a Subscribe Eventgroup entry, no initial events shall be sent.
 >
->&#8194;&#8195;Receiving Stop Subscribe / Subscribe combinations trigger initial events of field notifiers.
+>&#8194;&#8195;Receiving Stop Subscribe / Subscribe combinations trigger initial events of field notifiers.

 &#8194;&#8195;**Publish/Subscribe with link loss at client**